Seeking out unique experiences should be atop your list in Las Vegas, and few things are more unique than grabbing a drink at a hidden speakeasy.

 While craft cocktails tend to be the main attraction, there’s also something special about feeling “in the know” or like an “insider” that you can’t get from any old bar.

 Speakeasies in Las Vegas are intimate, offering limited seating and an atmosphere that transports you to a different time or place.
-As you work through our rundown, you’ll likely be shocked at how many speakeasies have been hiding in plain sight during your previous visits.
+As you work through my rundown, you’ll likely be shocked at how many speakeasies have been hiding in plain sight during your previous visits.

-Below, we’ll share where you can find Las Vegas speakeasies, with images depicting how to get in.
+Below, I’ll share where you can find Las Vegas speakeasies, with images depicting how to get in.
 While many already know about the cocktail lounges listed below, most don’t, making them all the more fun.

 Speakeasies On The Strip

 Nestled in the seating area of the Block 16 Urban Food Hall at Cosmopolitan is the Ghost Donkey speakeasy.
 The door to get in is easy to find if you know what you’re looking for – a white donkey (pictured below).